fredgibbs/fredgibbs.github.io/courses/trails/schedule.md

 ### Monday, 9/10:
 - Richard White, [What Is Spatial History?](https://web.stanford.edu/group/spatialhistory/media/images/publication/what%20is%20spatial%20history%20pub%20020110.pdf).
 (Stanford Spatial History Project, 2010).
 - Yi-Fu Tuan, "Space and Place: Humanistic Perspective," in *Philosophy in Geography*, ed.
 Stephen Gale and Gunnar Olsson (Boston: D. Reidel Publishing Company, 1979), 387--427.
-- David J. Bodenhamer, “Creating a Landscape of Memory: The Potential of Humanities GIS,” International Journal of Humanities and Arts Computing 1, no. 2 (2007): 97–110.
+- David J. Bodenhamer, “Creating a Landscape of Memory: The Potential of Humanities GIS,” _International Journal of Humanities and Arts Computing_ 1.2 (2007): 97–-110.

 #### Noteworthy
 -   Yi-fu Tuan, *Space and Place: The Perspective of Experience* (Minneapolis: University of Minnesota Press, 1977), chapter 7 ("Mythical Space and Place"); chapter 9 ("Time in Experiential Space").